Young-ook/terraform-aws-ssm/examples/fis/README.md

 ![aws-fis-throttling-ec2-api](../../images/aws-fis-throttling-ec2-api.png)

 ### Stop condition
+This scenario shows how to abort an experiment when an emergency alert is raised.
+This is a very important feature for reducing customer impact during chaotic engineering of production systems.
+Some experiments have a lot of impact on customers during fault injection.
+If the application goes wrong, the experiment must be stopped autumatically.

 #### Update alarm source
 To test stop condition with cloudwatch alarm, we have to replace the stop condition with p90 latency alarm on the edit page of experiment template on the AWS management console.
+We use ‘p90’ to refer to the 90th percentile data; that is, 90% of the observations fall below this value.
+Percentiles for p90, p95, p99, p99.9, p99.99 or any other percentile from 0.1 to 100 in increments of 0.1% (including p100) of request metric can now be visualized in near real time.
+We will use this alarm for stop condition of fault injection experiment.
+This alarm means that our application has latency issues with user responses.

 1. Move on the FIS service page.
 1. Select `experiment templates` on the navigation bar.